|

 . ensure that protesters that have been arrested shall be released;

-. investigate the reported killings of protesters and ensure that
+. investigate the reported killings of protesters and ensure that those who

 have ordered and taken part in the killing of innocent civilians, be